chaos/powerman/README.md

 raw socket, and serial protocols.
 It also can drive virtual power control devices via a coprocess interface.
-The coprocess mechanism has been used to extend *powerman* to communicate with devices using other protocols such as SNMP, IPMI, Insteon, X-10, and VXI-11.
+The coprocess mechanism has been used to extend *powerman* to communicate with devices using other protocols such as SNMP, IPMI, Insteon, and Redfish.

 *powerman* can control equipment connected using any combination of the above methods and provide unified naming for the equipment and parallel